Leader: Mark Hougardy

 A herd of bison was just ahead.
 It was easy to see their dark forms against the dry and brown landscape of late autumn.
 The bison allowed us to slowly drive past.
 They did not appear to mind us and continued with their business.
 If they wanted to the bison could cause us some harm as these are great creatures measuring 5-6 feet at the shoulders and 7-10 feet in length.
 Plus bison can weight up to 2,000 pounds or more!
 Some of the individuals peered at us through thick, wooly looking coats that would soon protect them from the coming winter cold.
 We watched them for some time.

-In the sections of the preserve where we saw fences the barbed wire included 6 strands and were at least 6 feet tall.
+In the sections of the preserve where we saw fences, the barbed wire included 6 strands and was at least 6 feet tall.
 We later learned that bison can jump 6 feet laterally and 6 feet in height!
 The fences are tall so the strands appear at eye-level to intimidate the great beasts from jumping over.

 We passed another two groups of bison close to the road.
-The ‘Bison Loop’ road offered an additional several miles of great sightseeing.
+The ‘Bison Loop’ road offered additional miles of great sightseeing.

 The open prairie now presented low canyons of cottonwood trees and ash.
 In one of these more protected canyons was the Preserve Headquarters.
 As we pulled into the gravel parking lot an elegant looking eight-point buck darted in front of us and disappeared behind a building.